johannefranck/johannefranck.github.io/demographics.markdown

                 height="550">
         </iframe>
         <figcaption style="margin-top: 0.75rem; font-style: italic;">
-        <strong>Figure xx: Title</strong> Bla bla
+        <strong>Figure 4: Population distribution by age groups for each districts from 2004 to 2019</strong> Each color band shows an age group’s share of the total population.
+Use the dropdown to change district, the legend to filter age groups, and click-drag to zoom.
+Double-click to reset axes.
         </figcaption>
 </figure>

-The population increased steadily, especially between 2005 and 2020.
-This is likely influenced by both internal urbanization and international immigration.
-Such demographic shifts may explain part of the evolving political support observed in the Elections section.
+The most stricking thing one can notice from this plot is how Copenhagen’s neighborhoods seem to differ a lot when it comes to age.
+Most districts are dominated by 20–39 year olds - except *Tårnby*, where older age groups are more prominent.
+In places like *Nørrebro* and *Vesterbro*, nearly 70% of the population is under 40.

+Some areas, like *Bispebjerg*, are getting younger over time.
+Others, like *Vesterbro*, are seeing a shift toward older age groups.
+But in general, most districts stay surprisingly stable - pherhaps this suggest that people move to places that match their demographics?

+These age patterns may help explain voting differences.
+Younger areas tend to vote more green (*Source: [DR 2022](https://www.dr.dk/nyheder/politik/folketingsvalg/de-unge-har-talt-intet-valgtema-slaar-klimaet)*) and less traditionally (*Source: [Altinget 2019](https://www.altinget.dk/artikel/farvel-til-magtpartierne-saadan-stemte-de-unge-til-valget)*).
+This lines up with what we see in places like *Nørrebro* and *Vesterbro*, where green, untraditional paties like Enhedslisten and Alternativet are very popular, and the people, generally younger.

 <br>

 ### Districts and Degrees: A City of Academics?

-Copenhagen’s population has changed notably over the past two decades, both in terms of background and educational level.
-Two important aspects of this development are the increasing share of residents with immigrant backgrounds and the rising number of highly educated citizens.
+Copenhagen’s population has changed notably over the past two decades in terms of a rising number of highly educated citizens.
+This becomes evident, when investigating the visual below.
+However, there are also big district wide differences - can you spot them?

 <figure style="text-align: center; margin: 2rem auto; max-width: 900px;">